 Should You Hire an Agent Who Is a Seniors Real Estate Specialist (SRES)?

-If you’re one of more than 5 million people approaching or past the retirement age looking to buy or sell a home this year, you may be wondering how to choose the right real estate agent with experience working with more mature homeowners making a move.
+If you’re one of the millions of people approaching or past retirement age looking to buy or sell a home this year, you may be wondering how to choose the right real estate agent.
+You want someone with experience working with more mature homeowners making a move.

 Among the 30+ designations that Realtors® can earn to increase their “skills, proficiency, and knowledge” in niche specialties, there’s one agent designation that every senior home seller and buyer should know about: the SRES label, which stands for Seniors Real Estate Specialist.
 SRES agents are well-versed in the areas of retirement, downsizing, and more.